hulyak/quiz-app/readme.md

 # Quiz app with Local Storage

-- local storage, questions are stored with local storage
+- questions are stored with local storage
-- admin can edit, add and delete questions
+- admin can edit, delete questions and add new questions
-- amin name = `hulya karakaya`
+- admin name = `hulya karakaya`